 Compare the chart of grades below to the chart of cumulative scores above.
 What do you see?

 I resist distorting class perceptions by "curving" each test score during the term, but the final assignment of grades suggests they are effectively "curved".
-There are no averages at 98%, but a few students received A+, and a few failed.
+There are no averages at 98%, but a few students received A+.
+A few students failed.
 If a student fails to complete the work there is little choice in evaluation of that work.
 Fortunately, most Hamilton students are good workers who use their intelligence.
 I try to recognize student improvement and an individual's rise to a challenge when I assign final grades.

 What does a percentage mean?